1opp0-org/octo_flashforge/README.md

 socat -d -d TCP-LISTEN:9090,mss=1024,fork TCP:192.168.0.xxx:8080,mss=1024
 ```

+### Fat jar

+You can build a fat jar with

+`gw :appDesktop:packageUberJarForCurrentOS`

+and then run it with

+`java -jar ./appDesktop/build/compose/jars/net.amazingdomain.octo_flashforge-linux-x64-1.0.0.jar`

 ## Distribution

 To distribute the project you should run one of the following task: